emdgroup/mtrust-imp-kit/README.md

 ```

 IMP-Kit can work with different URP Connection types.
 The default for IMP Readers is BLE.
-Add the ble connection strategy to your project by including it in your `pubspec.yaml` file.
+Add the ble connection strategy to your project by including it in your `pubspec.yaml` file via pub add command.
 ```
 flutter pub add mtrust_urp_ble_strategy
 ```